yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/external-browser-callback-android.md

 ---
 title: Handle external browser return (callback_url)
+excerpt: >-
-excerpt: How to configure and handle callback_url for external browser payment flows in Android
+  How to configure and handle callback_url for external browser payment flows in Android
 deprecated: false
 hidden: true
 metadata:
   title: Handle external browser return (callback_url)
+  description: >-
-  description: Step-by-step guide for Android developers to ensure users return to the app after external payment flows using callback_url.
+    Step-by-step guide for Android developers to ensure users return to the app after external payment flows using callback_url.
   robots: index
 next:
   description: ''
 ---

-# Handle external browser return (callback_url) — Android
+# Handle external browser return (callback\_url) — Android

 ## Overview

 When a payment flow requires the user to complete an action in an external browser (e.g., 3DS challenge, bank redirect), it is essential to use the `callback_url` parameter to ensure the user returns to your app seamlessly.

----
+***

-## 1. Set the callback_url when creating the checkout session
+## 1. Set the callback\_url when creating the checkout session

 Send the `callback_url` parameter when creating the checkout session: